-Traditional P charts and U charts assume the variation in the data follows either the binomial distribution for defectives or a Poisson distribution for defects.
+The traditional P charts and U charts that are used to assess the stability of the process prior to evaluating its capability assume the variation in the data follows the binomial distribution for defectives or a Poisson distribution for defects.
 The charts also assume that your rate of defectives or defects remains constant over time.
 When the variation in the data is either greater than or less than expected, your data may have overdispersion or underdispersion and the charts may not perform as expected.